-Tomamu (Alpha Resort Tomamu) is the most lavish of the Hokkaido resorts and is marketed towards the affluent skier.
-With a 50 metre wave pool, glamorous restaurants and peculiar looking sky-scraping towers, one could be mistaken for thinking that Tomamu is a glitzy and busy ski area that powderhounds should avoid.
+Tomamu is the most extravagant of the Hokkaido ski resorts (and also rather kitsch!).
+With a 50 metre wave pool, glamorous restaurants and peculiar looking sky-scraper hotel towers, one could be mistaken for thinking that Tomamu is a glitzy and busy ski area that powder hounds should avoid.
 Think again!
-At Tomamu there are very few people with which you have to share the famous Hokkaido powder, and off-piste skiing is not
+At Tomamu there are very few people to share the famous Hokkaido powder with, and off-piste skiing is not

 Tomamu Ski and Snowboard Terrain

 When you see the size of the hotel towers at the base, you’d think that the Tomamu ski area must be the size of Whistler Blackcomb.
 Then you remember you’re in Japan where the ski resorts are only small to medium sized and Tomamu Ski Resort is no exception.
 Officially the ski resort is 145 hectares in size (which probably only refers to the piste) with 28 courses (ie trails) and a vertical drop of 699 metres (540-1,239m).

 The Hoshino Resort Tomamu ski area offers a variety of terrain including a great beginner area, various groomers for intermediates, and a couple of advanced mogul runs.
 The "expert" courses and off-piste skiing are certainly a drawcard for the advanced skier and snowboarder, whilst the sidecountry and backcountry areas around Tomamu are a major bonus.
 As is somewhat typical of Japan there are no super steep pitches, but with such great powder and awesome tree skiing, experts don't seem to mind.